benanapeeltech/benanapeeltech/README.md

-- 👋 Hi, I’m @benanapeeltech
+- 👋 Hi, I’m @benanapeeltech;
 - 👀 I’m interested in ...
-C and C++, Web Development, Game Development
+C and C++, Web Development, Game Development;
 - 🌱 I’m currently learning ...
-C++ and Web Development
+C++ and Web Development;
 - 💞️ I’m looking to collaborate on ...
-Projects that will teach me more about C++ and/ or Game Development
+Projects that will teach me more about C++ and/ or Game Development;
-- 📫 How to reach me ... benanapeeltech@gmail.com
+- 📫 How to reach me ... benanapeeltech@gmail.com;
 - 😄 Pronouns: ...
-He/they
+He/they;
 - ⚡ Fun fact: ...
-My favourite language is [insert your favourite language here]
+My favourite language is [language.endsWith(semicolon)];